Clemapfel/mousetrap/docs/03_actions.md

 By using actions instead of global functions, we effectively decoupled behavior and its triggers.
 The above `action_01` can be linked to a button, a second menu somewhere else or a completely unrelated part of the application, such as another library.
 We do not need to keep track of what it is connected to, modifying the action modifies all its potential triggers.

+\note mousetraps menus are extremely powerful, which is why there is an [entire chapter dedicated to them](06_menus.md).
+For now, this simple menu is used it to illustrate how useful actions are when managing application-wide functionality.

 ## Shortcuts

-Another advantage of actions is that we can associate it with a **keyboard shortcut** with it.
+Another advantage of actions is that we can associate a **keyboard shortcut** with it.
 More advanced users and/or users with physical disabilities will often wish to control an application without using the mouse too much.
-This can be accomplished by using shortcuts, a combination of keyboard keys that trigger behavior when pressed once.
+This can be accomplished by using shortcuts, which are a combination of keyboard keys that trigger behavior when pressed once.

-We will learn how to trigger shortcuts in general in the [chapter on event handling](./05_events.md), for now we, can make navigation of a menu easier by associating each of our actions with a keyboard shortcut.
+We will learn how to trigger shortcuts in general in the [chapter on event handling](./05_events.md), for now we, can make navigation of our tiny menu easier by associating each of our actions with a keyboard shortcut.
 Let's say we want to trigger `action_01` using `Control + 1`, and `action_02` using `Control + 2`.

 Using `Action::add_shortcut`, we add the shortcuts to actions like so: